Wellstone Muscular Dystrophy Specialized Research Center (MDSRC)

 Scott Harper, PhD

-The MDSRC’s Training Core, led by Scott Harper, PhD, and Jill Rafael-Fortney, PhD, will facilitate the training of new scientists in muscular dystrophy research, including sponsoring the highly regarded annual Nationwide Children’s/Ohio State University Myology Course for medical and scientific postdoctoral fellows.
-The MDSRC’s Shared Resource Core comprises a Muscular Dystrophy Cell and Serum Banking Core, led by Nicolas Wein, PhD, that will characterize and provide cells and serum from muscular dystrophy patients with defined genetic mutations to investigators worldwide.
-All investigators in the MDSRC are also faculty in the Department of Pediatrics at The Ohio State University College of Medicine.
+The MDSRC’s Training Core, led by Scott Harper, PhD, and Jill Rafael-Fortney, PhD, facilitates the training of new scientists in muscular dystrophy research, including sponsoring the highly regarded annual Nationwide Children’s/Ohio State University Myology Course for medical and scientific postdoctoral fellows.

 MDSRC Affiliations

-The Nationwide Children’s Wellstone Center is affiliated with the nationally-recognized Nationwide Children’s Neuromuscular and Muscular Dystrophy Clinics as well as with NCH’s Jerry Mendell Center for Gene Therapy, and is committed to meaningful engagement with patients and families affected by muscular dystrophies.
+The Nationwide Children’s Wellstone Center is affiliated with the nationally-recognized Nationwide Children’s Neuromuscular and Muscular Dystrophy Clinics as well as with the Jerry Mendell Center for Gene Therapy and The Ohio State University.
+The center is committed to meaningful engagement with patients and families affected by muscular dystrophies.

 Research Projects